geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 [Google's Nexus driver page](http://code.google.com/android/nexus/drivers.html), which add access to additional hardware capabilities with non-Open-Source code.

+When a device is suppoted in the master branch, the binaries for the most recent numbered release are the ones that should be used in the master branch.

 There are no official binaries for Nexus One, ADP2 or ADP1.

 ### Extracting the proprietary binaries ###